ortus-docs/coldbox-docs/event_handlers/model_integration/model_data_binding.md

 # Model Data Binding

 The framework also offers you the capability to bind incoming FORM/URL/REMOTE data into your model objects by convention.
+This is done via [WireBox's object population](http://wirebox.ortusbooks.com/content/wirebox_object_populator/index.html) capabilities.
 The easiest approach is to use our `populateModel()` function which will populate object from the incoming RC collection.

 ```js
 populateModel(any model, [any scope=''], [boolean trustedSetter='false'], [any include=''], [any exclude=''], [boolean ignoreEmpty='false'], [any nullEmptyInclude=''], [any nullEmptyExclude=''], [boolean composeRelationships='false'])